beatobongco/dibtap/_posts/2023-01-03-morning-routine.md

 First thing I want to focus on is sleep.
 A lot has been written about sleep, and I have to admit I'm still in the middle of reading [Why We Sleep](https://www.goodreads.com/book/show/34466963-why-we-sleep) but I got the gist that its one of the most important things you can fix in your life because it affects everything: your mental faculties, your physical performance, emotional regulation, processing of trauma, etc, etc

 So that's the first thing I want to put in my new morning routine.
 I want to get a solid number of hours of sleep, I think for me it works out to about 6-7.
-It really depends on your particular biology.
+It really depends on your particular genetics and age.
 When left to my own devices, I think I usually wake up after around 6-7 hours provided I'm not completely exhausted the night before.

 I think not having this in my old routine contributed to my burnout in 2021.